-In June 2022, we implemented a strategic integration and cost savings initiative (the "Initiative") to match strategic and financial objectives and optimize resources for long term growth.
-In January 2023, we expanded the Initiative.
-We intend to implement additional cost savings measures in the future.
+In June 2022, we implemented a strategic integration and cost savings initiative (the "2022 Initiative") to match strategic and financial objectives and optimize resources for long term growth.
+In January 2023, we expanded the 2022 Initiative.
+On January 22, 2024, we committed to a strategic integration and cost optimization initiative (the "2024 Initiative") that includes a global workforce reduction of approximately 20%, facilities consolidation, product rationalization and other operational savings measures.
+On March 14, 2024, following a comprehensive review of the Company's operating plan, the Board of Directors approved an additional cost reduction plan that includes a review of strategic alternatives for our photopolymer business and a review of other potential cost saving actions.
 We have incurred, and expect to continue to incur, substantial costs in connection with these initiatives.
 Our ability to achieve the anticipated cost savings and other benefits from these initiatives within the expected time frame is subject to many estimates and assumptions.
 There can be no assurance that the anticipated cost savings will be achieved, or that they will not be significantly and materially less than anticipated, or that the completion of such cost savings initiatives will be effectively accomplished.
 In addition, our ability to realize the anticipated cost savings are subject to significant business, economic and competitive uncertainties, and contingencies, many of which are beyond our control, such as operating difficulties, supply chain disruptions, local regulations, employment laws or general economic or industry conditions.
-If we fail to realize the anticipated cost savings, it could have a material negative impact on our results of operations and financial position.
+Failure to realize the anticipated cost savings, it could have a material negative impact on our results of operations and financial position.

 In addition, our restructuring activities and cost savings initiatives may subject us to litigation risks and expenses and may have other consequences, such as attrition beyond our planned reduction in workforce, a negative effect on employee morale and productivity or a negative effect on our ability to attract highly skilled employees.
 Our competitors may use our restructuring plans to seek to gain a competitive advantage over us.
-As a result, our restructuring plans and cost savings initiatives may affect our revenue and operating results in the future.
+As a result, our restructuring plans and cost savings initiatives may negatively affect our revenue and operating results in the future.